“Only when the tide goes out do you discover who's been swimming naked.”

 – Warren Buffet

 Experienced investors may remember times when 5‒7% of investment income was achievable simply through government bonds or even guaranteed investment certificates (GICs).
 Those days are indeed long past, with government bond yields having significantly decreased over the past decades; today, finding yields like that with reasonable risk is no easy feat.
-However, it’s not impossible, and we believe that by combining thorough credit research with sound risk management, investors can still construct a diversified strategy that minimizes interest-rate risk and can deliver appealing income generation despite the current low-rate environment.
+However, it’s not impossible, and we believe that by combining thorough credit research with sound risk management, investors can still construct a diversified strategy that minimizes interest-rate risk and delivers appealing income generation despite the current low-rate environment.

 As we can see in the table below, there exist traditional asset classes that are attractive from a yield standpoint.
 However, it’s critical to keep in mind the capital preservation flipside to the hunt for yield — i.e., taking money from your left pocket and putting it into your right pocket won’t make you any richer, positive total returns will.
 More specifically, there are three crucial elements to assess in helping to preserve capital when moving higher in the risk spectrum: